LukeGrahamLandry/franca/devlog.md

+## (Jul 21)

+- terminal: use Easy'start(), also allow changing font size later
+- allow horizontal screens so can make a puzzle about matching the floor
+- get rid of an xxxxxxxxxx by making the objc import thingy a bit less fragile
+- the highlighting problem is that the texture ends up with some alpha.
+  - when run alone the os is just looking at rgb which makes sense. firefox canvas has some random flipfloping on how it treats the alpha depending whether it thinks the element is selected maybe? idk but fixing this makes it work there too.
+  - mandel: makes sense because no pass_action.clear, fixed by using black with full alpha instead of just 0.
+  - debugtext: changing the `(dst,src)_factor_alpha` fixes it. what i had before was stomping the clear-ed thing with the new 0? i can't say i care enough to experiment to understand all the options but it seems to look better now and not break other situations.

 ## (Jul 20)

 - oo compiler bug! `zero_padding() didn't work on a @tagged constant` when trying to bake objects array.